sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ![HTTP LB](./assets/http_lb_name.png)

-Then we will configure **Domains and LB Type** section.
-Type in the **arcadia-dmz.f5-cloud-demo.com** domain and select **HTTPS with Automatic Certificate** as Load Balancer Type.
-Make sure to enable HTTP redirect to HTTPS and add HSTS header.
+Then configure the **Domains and LB Type** section.
+Enter the **arcadia-dmz.f5-cloud-demo.com** domain and select **HTTPS with Automatic Certificate** as the Load Balancer Type.
+Make sure to enable HTTP redirect to HTTPS and add the HSTS header.

 ![HTTP LB](./assets/http_lb_domain.png)